filswan/go-swan-client/README.md

 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)
 - [sender].generate_md5, when it is true, then generate md5 for source files and car files, see [Configuration](#Configuration)

+**Files generated after this step:**
+- car.csv: contains information for both source files and car files
+- car.json: contains information for both source files and car files
+- [source_file_name].car: each source file has one or more related car file(s) according to its size and `[sender].gocar_file_size_limit`
 Credits should be given to filedrive-team.
 More information can be found in https://github.com/filedrive-team/go-graphsplit.

 ## Upload Car Files